alandekok/recli/init/README.markdown

   The format of the `ENV` file is "VARIABLE=VALUE", as printed by `printenv`.
 Blank lines are ignored.
 Comments are not allowed.

+  As a special case, some variables can be passed through from the users environment.
+This is most useful for things like `SSH_AUTH_SOCK`.
+You can set

+    SSH_AUTH_SOCK=$SSH_AUTH_SOCK

+  and the variable will be passed through from the environment.

 * `help.md`

   The help text is loaded from this file.
 See HELP.markdown